AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 1. Click **Uninstall**, then click **Close**.

-   **Result:** The PI to OCS Agent application is uninstalled on the host machine.
+   **Result:** The PI to Data Hub Agent application is uninstalled on the host machine.

-## Step 2: Remove the PI to OCS Agent on the portal
+## Step 2: Remove the PI to Data Hub Agent on the portal

 After uninstalling an agent from a host machine, you also need to remove it from the portal.